toddmath/M0Nk3y-Blog/content/posts/2018-11-07--first-post-thanks-to-gatsby/index.md

 };
 ```

-> As you can see this file gets fairly long if you use some of the fantastic [Gastsby plugins](https://www.gatsbyjs.org/docs/plugins/) available.
-In order to keep my api keys and other private info out of my git repo, I've created a separate config.js file that's in my .gitignore file, and simply import it 😸.
+> As you can see this file gets rather long if you use some of the fantastic [Gastsby plugins](https://www.gatsbyjs.org/docs/plugins/) available.
+To keep my api keys and other private info out of my git repo, I've created a separate `.env` file.
+After adding it to `.gitignore`, I export the variables to Netlify.